 These cukes are an awesome summertime side dish.
 Bring them along with you to your next potluck or serve them alongside whatever protein you have on the grill.
 From grilled chicken to roasted potatoes to mashed potatoes and beyond, they have a refreshing flavor and crunch that compliments a fatty and rich main course so well.
 They are also a natural sidekick for sandwiches and burgers.
 Serve them with a steak sandwich or stuff them into a gyro with tzatziki.

 Storing Marinated Cucumbers

 Store marinated cucumbers in the refrigerator to keep them nice and crunchy.
 Typically, they stay fresh for up to five days when stored in an airtight container.
 You could also store your marinated pickles in a mason jar if you have any on hand.

-More Cucumber Salads
+More Cucumber Salads to Try

 - 2 lb cucumbers